davidespihernandez/jwt-java-rest-backend/README.md

 This project is a boilerplate/example which covers how to create an application using the next technologies.

 - REST API using Spring Boot for the backend
+- JWT tokens for security (based on Stephan Zerhusen code, https://github.com/szerhusenBC/jwt-spring-security-demo, but adapted)
 - Reactjs for the front end using semantic ui and axios

 The main interesting points of this code are:

 ## Backend
 - Spring boot REST app
+- JWT tokens with Spring Security
 - Postgres as database
 - JPA/Hibernate as ORM, spring data repositories
-- Jsonb fields in entities
+- JSONB fields in entities
 - REST controllers, using JSON
 - Flyway as the database migration tool
 - Custom exception handling in controllers